Our use of cookies

 6. Where necessary the applicant must place suitable steel plates where necessary between the vertical scaffolding poles and the highway to prevent damage to the highway surface.
 If it should be necessary to repair the footway or carriageway a permanent reinstatement to a standard required by the highway authority will be required at the applicants’ expense.

 7. The applicant must ensure that the scaffolding/hoarding or other structure is boarded and screened in such a manner as to prevent the falling of any tool or object onto the highway and that as little inconvenience as possible is caused to the general public.
-No door forming part of any hoarding shall be hung, so as to open outwards across any part of the highway.
+No door forming part of any hoarding shall be hung, to open outwards across any part of the highway.

 8. The scaffolding/hoarding or other structure must be satisfactorily earthed (BS 6651 – 1992).
 One suitable method is to run a metal (not Aluminium) strip 20mm x 2.5mm in size underneath and in contact with the base plates carrying the vertical members.
 This strip should be suitably earthed at intervals not exceeding 20 metres.